Battle of Maiwand: Fiction

 The Battle of Maiwand is also mentioned in Jeffery Deaver's short story The Westphalian Ring.
 The main character, Peter Goodcastle, had served in the Royal Horse Artillery there and had turned to burglary to avenge the shoddy treatment he had suffered on his return to Britain.
 In the short story, he was arrested by none other than Dr. Watson, but later managed to escape suspicion by outsmarting Sherlock Holmes, so the two men may have already met earlier.

-The battle has also been documented in Sir Arthur Conan Doyle's short story The Summer.

-The fictional John Garrideb, a London landlord in the video games The Great Ace Attorney: Adventures and its sequel, is stated to have been a second lieutenant who was shot in the knee during the battle.